spatie/laravel-migrate-fresh/README.md

 Laravel has a `migrate:refresh` command to build up the database using migrations.
 To clear the database it'll first rollback all migrations by using the `down` method in each migration.

-But what if you don't use the `down` method inside your projects.
-Your migrations will fail as the database isn't cleared first.
+But what if you don't use the `down` method inside your projects?
+The `migrate:refresh` command will fail as the database isn't cleared first.

 This package contains a `migrate:fresh` command that'll nuke all the tables in your database regardless of whether you've set up the `down` method in each migration.